olebole/irafdoc/doc/proto.irafil.rst

   the picture to the new IRAF image we call phoenix.
   </p>
   <p>
-  2. To read the <tt>"snap"</tt> format pictures from the Compaq station:
+  2. To read the <span style="font-family: monospace;">"snap"</span> format pictures from the Compaq station:
   </p>
   <pre>
   lo&gt; irafil m82.snp 512 512 tb_flip+ bits=8